robertlabrie/robertserializer/README.md

 ### What's the catch?
 I need to know your objects type when I deserialize later, so I add an extra element to the array `__TYPE__` (you can change it).
 For this reason, it's a good idea to use namespaces.
-Also, probalby if you change your class namespace, you won't be able to deserialize an object.
+Also, probably if you change your class namespace, you won't be able to deserialize an object.
 If anyone uses this and that's a problem, we'll let you define a map (boo!) so that you can survive a refactoring.